GovReady/Issue-Packs/README.md

 ## Tests

+Ensure dependencies are installed with `npm install`

-Run `npm test` from project root after installing npm dependencies
+Run `npm test` to run the test suite
+Run `npm run coverage` to run istanbul test coverage